whizzml/examples/readme.md

 - `unify-optype` Script that matches the field optypes to a given dataset
 - `stratified-sampling` Script that implements the stratified sampling technique
+- `low-coverage` Script that removes all the sparse fields that have coverage less than a given threshold coverage.

 ## How to install